Om

 Om is the Bow, the Self is the arrow, Brahman is called its aim.

 As life surged onto the shores, green tendrils spread across the barren land with breathtaking speed.
-Moss and lichen carpeted rocks in an instant, giving way to ferns and towering trees that sprouted and grew tall in the blink of an eye.
+Moss and lichen carpeted rocks in an instant, giving way to ferns and towering trees that sprouted and grew tall.
 The Earth thrilled at each new sensation - the feel of soil, the taste of air, the touch of wind.
+In this new medium, the Earth explored its verdant fur with growing fascination, stretching and molding each new form, each leaf and branch positioned to better observe its beloved sun, to catch its light in every possible way.
+The sun’s passage, once a fleeting line across the sky, gradually slowed.
+Its arc lengthened, stretching out moment by moment, until at last it resolved into a visible sphere - a radiant disc traversing the heavens.

 Mesmerized by this new clarity, the Earth urged its green children ever upward.
 Trees grew taller with each passing age, their trunks thickening and branches reaching higher.
 Vines coiled around anything they could find, spiraling towards the sky.
 The Earth’s plant life colonized every surface, including the towering mountains that pierced the clouds.
 Lichens, mosses, and hardy shrubs clung to rocky slopes, inching ever higher in their quest to touch the sun.